TabPFN: One Model to Rule Them All?: An overview of TabPFN

 Representative results of our experiments are shown in Figure~\ref{fig:semisup-logistic}, with the complete set of results deferred to Appendix~\ref{app:semisup}.
-The top left, top right, and bottom left panels show MSE with respect to linear, logistic, and quantile regression respectively when $p=5$, with various combinations of $(n,m)$.
-In the bottom right panel, we show how the results for logistic regression vary with $p$, observing that SLZ is only able to outperform the TabPFN approaches when $p=4$.
+The first three panels (from the left) show MSE with respect to linear, logistic, and quantile regression respectively when $p=5$, with various combinations of $(n,m)$.
+In the last panel, we show how the results for logistic regression vary with $p$, observing that SLZ is only able to outperform the TabPFN approaches when $p=4$.
 In general, we observe that TabPFN-I and TabPFN-D significantly outperform SLZ in terms of MSE.
-We also decompose MSE into squared bias (shaded bar) and variance (solid bar) for the four methods and observe that while TabPFN-I has larger bias than TabPFN-D (as well as the other two methods), it has significantly smaller variance, which leads to smaller MSE.
+We also decompose MSE into squared bias (shaded bar) and variance (solid bar) for the four methods and observe that while TabPFN-I has larger bias than TabPFN-D (as well as other two methods), it has significantly smaller variance, which offsets larger bias and leads to smaller MSE.